MahmoudAlshaer/AWS-Projects/AWS S3 static website hosting/README.md

 ---

-This project shows basic AWS S3 usage for static site deployment and public access configuration.
+This project is part of my [AWS Cloud Projects Portfolio](../README.md).